 Critical thinking about scientific impacts.

-Use this subject guide to develop instruction and provide insights that will help candidates to gain knowledge, skills and strategies in three key areas:
+Use the social studies guide to plan a test preparation course to help learners gain knowledge, skills and strategies in three key areas:

 Knowledge of key terms and concepts in economics.